UMNLibraries/simpledoi-ruby/README.md

 # Instantiate a DOI object based on a DOI string
 doi = SimpleDOI::DOI.new '10.1000/182'

-# Specify "curb" or "net/http" as the resolver backend
+# Override "curb" or "net/http" as the resolver backend
+# Defaults to 'curb' if Curl is already in use, otherwise Net/HTTP
 doi.backend = 'curb'

 # Resolve the target URL